 If your chronic pain began after experiencing trauma, surgery or amputation, surgical nerve repair may be an option for you.
 Talk to a Rethink Pain surgeon to see if you're a candidate.

-To learn more about chronic nerve pain and repair, visit rethink-pain.com finding answers is possible
+To learn more about chronic nerve pain and to find a surgeon that may be able to help, visit rethink-pain.com